Removing the drain hole in your bathtub is a great way to keep your bathtub and drain fittings in top condition.

 3. Screwdriver

-Certain drains comprise crossbars that can be dislodged utilising locking pliers, so insert the screwdriver into the crossbars and turn it to remove the flange.
+Certain drains comprise crossbars that can be dislodged using locking pliers.
+Insert the screwdriver into the crossbars and turn it to remove the flange.
 However, there are certain instances when a regular screwdriver cannot reach the crossbar.
-You must use a long screwdriver or try a different tool in such a scenario.
+In such a scenario, you must use a long screwdriver or try a different tool.

 Step-By-Step Guide For Removing The Flange